 Remediation Plan

-Immediate Action: The primary remediation is to apply the security updates provided by the vendor immediately.
-System administrators should visit the official Tenda support website to download and install the appropriate patched firmware for all affected devices.
-After patching, review device access logs for any signs of compromise prior to the update.
+Immediate Action: The primary remediation is to apply the security updates provided by the vendor (G5Theme) immediately.
+This will patch the underlying code flaw and prevent exploitation.
+After patching, it is crucial to monitor web server access logs for any signs of past or ongoing exploitation attempts.

 Analyst Recommendation